• Skip to primary navigation

 How to do Burpees for Beginners

 The Burpee is an effective and simple exercise that will help you build muscle, shift some fat, and improve general conditioning and strength.
 Now you might have heard of the burpees reputation as being an unforgiving exercise.
-Yep, it's tough.
-By design, this is not an easy exercise for many people.
-But here's our guide to achieving burpee perfection for beginners.

 What Is A Burpee?

-The exercise known as a Burpee is a full-body exercise which increases cardiovascular fitness as well as building muscle.
+The exercise known as a Burpee is a full-body exercise that increases cardiovascular fitness as well as building muscle.
 The original 4-count-4-repetition movement was first developed by Royal H. Burpee in 1939, who used the movement in fitness tests at Columbia University.
-Over the years this exercise has become increasingly popular, thanks in large part to CrossFit, boot camps, and fitness challenges on social media.

 Today, the Burpee includes 5 separate movements: